Dr. Amy Acton leaves nonprofit to explore run for US Senate

 “Many Ohioans have shared with me their concerns and the daily challenges they face,” she said in a statement.
 “They have expressed a need for a new approach that can help them, and their communities thrive.
 I am humbled by the outpouring of interest and support.
 For that reason, I am stepping down from my role at The Columbus Foundation in order to carefully consider how I can best be of service at this crucial time.”

 Acton’s leadership working with DeWine in the state’s response to the COVID-19 pandemic made her something of a folk hero and role model for Ohio girls.

-Intense backlash and concerns about safety caused her to step back from the public spotlight, but Democratic insiders say she polls well as a possible statewide contender.
+She also faced intense backlash over the restrictive health orders she signed, including having armed protesters show up outside her suburban home, and resigned in June.
+But Democratic insiders say she polls well as a possible statewide contender.

-Some influential Democrats are urging Acton to run in a race that’s already captured the interest of veteran Congressman Tim Ryan, who represents Ohio’s blue-collar Steel Valley, and a host of others.

 Portman’s surprise announcement Jan.
-25 that he wouldn’t seek a third term has triggered a dozen or so Ohio politicians to express interest in the 2022 race, and some Democrats are advocating for the party to field a candidate who is a person of color, a woman or both.
+25 that he wouldn’t seek a third term has triggered a frenzy among potential contenders — both Democratic and Republican — for what could have been a tough race for against a well-funded GOP incumbent.
+A dozen or so Ohio politicians have already expressed interest in the 2022 senate race, and some Democrats are advocating for the party to field a candidate who is a person of color, a woman or both.

+Some influential Democrats are urging Acton to run even as early momentum appears to be building for the candidacy of veteran U.S. Rep. Tim Ryan, who represents Ohio’s blue-collar Steel Valley.
+Former Democratic Gov. Ted Strickland is solidly behind Ryan and Hillary Clinton, the party’s 2016 presidential nominee, has also signaled her support for him on Twitter.

+Several other members of Congress besides Ryan, some current and past state elected officials, other legislative leaders and party leaders on both sides also are mulling runs.